Skip to main content

 • The following image shows the audio option for a tile in a video wall (If the audio recording is disabled, the audio option will be grayed out)

-Note: There can be a slight delay in audio playback when viewing video with audio recording enabled.
+There may be a slight delay in audio playback when you view video with audio recording enabled.

 Effective Recording Range

-The effective recording range is heavily affected by the environment in which the camera is deployed.
-For example, in a relatively quiet room, the microphone can pick up conversations up to 10 feet away.
-In this situation, audio recorded at a distance greater than 10 feet may become inaudible.
-On the other hand, in a room with more background noise, conversations may be inaudible at distances closer than 10 feet.
+The environment where the camera is placed greatly affects the effective recording range.
+In a quiet room, the microphone can capture conversations up to 10 feet away.
+Audio recorded beyond 10 feet may be hard to hear.
+In a noisy room, conversations may be inaudible even at distances less than 10 feet.

 • Was this article helpful?